nanospell/ckeditor-spell-check/README.md

 ## Spellchecker Requirements

 Th spellchecker plug-in for CKEditor can be installed almost anywhere you see HTML.
-It *does* require a Web server such as ISO or Apache ,  but it does not require any special languages plug-ins installers executables from the box.
+It *does* require a Web server such as Windows IIS or Apache (all platforms) ,  but it does not require any special languages plug-ins installers executables from the box.

 In the backend it chooses from PHP, Asp.Net or VBScript to process spellchecking requests based on what your server has available without further installation support.
 Java is also supported although the installation process is more complicated.